 Mathare lies three miles east of Nairobi’s central business district.
-From very low income high rise apartments to makeshift homes built from mud, tin or wood scraps, Mathare is home to over 600,000 people in an area measuring just 3 square miles.
+From very low-income high rise apartments to makeshift homes built from mud, tin or wood scraps, Mathare is home to over 600,000 people in an area measuring roughly 3.5 square miles.
 Clean running water, access to electricity and proper sewage is scarce, and the streets and narrow walkways in the community are often littered with trash and, in some cases, open sewage.

 The opportunity to learn can change the future.